awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-create-and-update-a-trail-by-using-the-aws-cli-create-trail.md

 After the `create-trail` command completes, run the `start-logging` command to start logging for that trail\.

 **Note**
-When you create a trail with the CloudTrail console or the `create-subscription` command, logging is turned on automatically\.
+When you create a trail with the CloudTrail console, logging is turned on automatically\.

 The following example starts logging for a trail\.